Parth-Surve2007/bAIsed/README.md

 - Mitigation suggestions.
 - Intersectional analysis across multiple protected attributes.
 - Additional advanced metric packaging for export.

-This layer helps answer not only "is there bias?" but also "how stable is the signal?" and "does the disparity show up when groups overlap?"

 ### Proxy Bias Detection